Academic year 2022/23

 Note: Learners are counted on the Flexi Job Apprenticeship Agency programme based upon the following methodology.

 A specific code identifies Flexi Job Apprenticeship Agencies (FJAA) when an employer creates a commitment for this on the apprenticeship service.
 This is then associated with an apprentice in the ILR by joining up the apprenticeship unique id.
-FJAAs are a specific, and discrete published short list of employers.
+FJAAs are a specific, and discrete published short list of employers (opens in a new tab).

 Providers when entering apprenticeship learner details into the ILR can be counted using the LDM code 386 to signify FJAA volumes.
 In reality, it is possible that there can be a lag between a provider capturing apprenticeship starts and an FJAA employer entering a commitment on the system.
 Hence, FJAA volumes are based upon both FJAA employers logging commitments and /or providers servicing designated FJAA employer apprentices.